-Compared to other states, Montana has done an excellent job of utilizing Medicaid revenue, which funds 85% of the cost of community based services.
-Medicaid can be used to support the growth of peer services, which can provide a critical element of service expansion.
-The pending HIFA waiver offers an exceedingly important opportunity to expand on the availability of health coverage and maximize federal revenues for several key population groups including adults with a) Comparison of Montana mental health revenues to those of other states
+Compared to other states, Montana has done an excellent job of utilizing Medicaid revenue to fund 85% of community based service cost.
+Medicaid will support the growth of peer support services and this provides a critical element of service expansion.
+The pending HIFA waiver offers an exceedingly important opportunity to expand on the availability of health coverage and maximize federal revenues for several key population groups including adults with SDMI.

-SDMI.
 At this time, the pursuit of a 1915i waiver is not recommended.
 The collaboration with the Department of Corrections offers the most promising avenue for braiding funding streams.
 Limited federal grant opportunities are available; those that seem most suitable include funding for homeless veterans, children affected by substance abuse, and training.